 - 4K Ultra HD: 2GB and higher data per hour

 The second major component to streaming live TV is a device.
-Generally speaking, most new devices with a display will support video streaming although not all services support all devices and platforms.
+Generally speaking, most new devices with a display will support video streaming, although not all services support all devices and platforms.

-Here’s a list of many popular devices used to stream video, including live TV:
+Popular devices used to stream video, including live TV:

 - Smart TVs